coddingtonbear/jira-select/docs/query.rst

 .. code-block:: yaml

    select:
-   - key
+   - Issue Key: key
-   - summary
+   - Issue Summary: summary
    from: issues
    where:
    - assignee = "your-email@your-company.net"

-Here's a query that uses _all_ of the possible sections, but know that in real life, you're very unlikely to use them all at once:
+Here's a query that uses many more of the possible sections, but know that in real life, you're very unlikely to use them all at once:

 .. code-block:: yaml

    select:
-   - assignee
+     My Assignee: assignee
-   - len(key)
+     Key Length: len(key)
    from: issues
    expand:
    - changelog